 Research the schools that you are interested in applying to:

-- Understand the admissions criteria for your preferred schools (refer to section E of the guide for parents and carers (PDF, 24.1MB)or visit the schools website for details).
+- Understand the admissions criteria for your preferred schools (read section E of the guide for parents and carers (PDF, 4.6MB) (PDF, 7.6MB) or visit the school's website for details).
 This information should give you an indication of how likely your child is to be offered a place, especially for those schools that are oversubscribed.

-- Read the schools Ofsted reports, or visit school websites for the information
+- Read the school's Ofsted reports, or visit school websites for information

 Once you have done your research you are ready to decide your preferred schools.
 There is no right to a particular school place.
 You can state four preferences for schools on your application.